cbhushan/bashmenot-website/pages/reference/index.md

 ### `curl_do`
 > Arguments:  _`url`_

-Wrapper for _curl_,  Used by every function in this module.
+Wrapper for _curl_.
+Used by every function in this module.

 All messages are logged to error output.